itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator.md

 ![logs](illustrations/orchestrator/logs.png)

-The logs are shown in cronological order.
+The logs are shown in chronological order.

 The logs can be filtered on time, level and process name.

-To view log messages that don't fit in the table double click the log to open it in a pop-up window (WIP).
+To view log messages that don't fit in the table double click the log to open it in a pop-up window.
+It's also possible to copy the text to clipboard by pressing ctrl+c when the pop-up is in focus.

 ## Constants